 Liver Cancer (Secondary)

-Jaundice can sometimes be relieved by unblocking the bile duct with a small tube made of plastic or metal called a stent.
-Symptoms of jaundice usually go away 2–3 weeks after the stent is inserted.
-Stenting is not always recommended in advanced cancer.
+Jaundice can sometimes be relieved by inserting a small tube made of plastic or metal (a stent) into the bile duct.
+Symptoms of jaundice usually go away 2–3 weeks after the stent is placed into the bile duct.
+However, stenting is not always recommended or possible in advanced cancer.

-Chemotherapy, radiation therapy and other cancer treatments can also have an impact, especially if you experience side effects such as nausea and vomiting, mouth ulcers, and taste and smell changes.
+Chemotherapy, radiation therapy and other cancer treatments can also have an impact on appetite and weight, especially if you have side effects such as nausea and vomiting, mouth ulcers, and taste and smell changes.

 How to stay well nourished